 We are one of the few comprehensive schools in the area that also has its own sixth form.
 The sixth form is part of the main school and students appreciate the level of pastoral care that is maintained through their two years with us.
 We take pride in knowing our sixth form students well and in turn they feel comfortable in their environment.
-The sixth formers have a brand new purpose built common room within 250m of the train station.
-This is opposite our new sixth form Coach House computing suite, one of several purpose built sixth form areas around the school site.
+The sixth formers have a new purpose built common room within 250m of the train station.
+This is opposite our sixth form Coach House computing suite, one of several purpose built sixth form areas around the school site.

 The excellent transport links make it straightforward for students in our rural community to reach us.
 We attract students from all the local 11-16 comprehensives; 50% of our sixth form cohort previously attended other schools.
 Every year we also welcome international students who stay with host families in the area and spend an academic year with us.
 These students add to the excellent mix of students that we have and we pride ourselves on our friendly, welcoming atmosphere and how effortlessly they settle in and make new friends.

-Rob Rastelli Head of Sixth Form
+Rob Rastelli: Director of Sixth Form Studies